LKummer/regex-master/README.md

 ## Light Weight

-Just a tad over 500 kB for the first load and under 20 kB for page switches when gzipped.
+Under 650 kB for first page load and under 10 kB for page switch when gzipped.

 # Development Setup